cs186-fa12/fa12/hw2/README.md

 ### CS186, UC Berkeley, Fall 2012
 ### Points: [10% of your final grade](https://sites.google.com/a/cs.berkeley.edu/cs186-fa2012/additional-course-information)
 ### Note: *This homework is to be done in pairs!*
-### Due: Monday, 10/1, 11:59 PM (You have 4 slip days for all CS186 projects.
+### Due: Wednesday, 10/3, 11:59 PM (You have 4 slip days for all CS186 projects.
 Use them wisely)

 ##Edits
 *  9/22  9:05pm - Added documentation on how to run a [script to generate fake data](https://github.com/cs186-fa12/fa12/blob/master/hw2/README.md#generating-sample-data).